Near Graduation Terms and Conditions

 Here’s how the program works.

-If you have been out of attendance between 6 months and 5 years as of September 14, 2018 with less than 12 credits remaining in your program and you return to your degree program online or at one of our active markets with a class starting on or between September 17, 2018 and January 31, 2019; you are eligible for this Near Graduation Program and the University will cover half of your tuition costs on courses taken through June 30, 2019.
+If you have been out of attendance 6 months or greater as of February 1st, 2019 with 12 credits or less remaining in your program and you return to your degree program online or at one of our active markets with a class starting on or between February 1st, 2019 and August 31, 2019; you are eligible for this Near Graduation Program and the University will cover half of your tuition costs on courses taken between February 1st, 2019 and February 29, 2020.

 If you don’t meet the above criteria, then we would still love to see you return to the University to earn a degree, but you aren’t eligible for this Near Graduation Program.

 Please note the following regarding the Near Graduation Program:

 - This is a non-cash award and under no circumstance will the Near Graduation Program benefits exceed the invoice amount.

 - The Near Graduation Program is valid for one degree program only, which is the degree program the student most recently attended.

 - The Near Graduation Program cannot be combined with any other University scholarship, promotion, memorandum of understanding or Tuition Offer.
 A “Tuition Offer” is any tuition benefit provided to the student as a result of a corporate employer partnership, international student discount, or other promotional offer.

 - You are responsible for all other fees and costs associated with your degree program.

 - You remain responsible for repayment of all Federal Student Aid borrowed for your program or any other program you have enrolled in and/or attended, and are subject to the repayment terms and conditions set forth in your borrowing agreement.